learn-co-curriculum/phase-0-pac-1-booleans/README.md

 ## Conclusion

 In this lesson, we've learned what a _Boolean expression_ is.
 We've also learned which values in JavaScript are considered _truthy_ and which are considered _falsey_.
-With these understandings, we are now ready to learn how to construct Boolean expressions that can be used to execute code conditionally.
+With these understandings, we are now ready to learn how to construct Boolean expressions that return `true` or `false`.